Sofia, Bulgaria: The new tourist magnet

 While the occupancy of all of those hotel rooms was rather disappointing in 2016, with 45 percent, it is expected to rise.

 But Sofia Airport definitely does feel the growth, which was 21.8 percent in 2016.
 The number of passengers almost reached 5 million.
-The low cost carrier Wizz Air transported 30.6 percent of those passengers, almost as much as Bulgaria Air (21.7 percent) and Ryanair (10.2 percent) combined.
+Hungary’s low cost carrier Wizz Air transported 30.6 percent of those passengers, almost as much as Bulgaria Air (21.7 percent) and Ryanair (10.2 percent) combined.

 In the past 15 years, Sofia has changed a lot.
-In 2002, Vitosha Boulevard was a loud and stinky mess.
+In 2002, Vitosha Boulevard was a loud, stinking mess.
 Countless trams, buses and cars tried to squeeze through what was supposed to be the main shopping street.
 Today, the central part of Vitosha Boulevard is a pedestrian zone with countless cafés and pubs, frequented by both Bulgarians and foreign tourists.

 Back then, packs of stray dogs invaded the city center, and kept on attacking pedestrians.
 At night, the dogs ruled the streets.
 Not anymore.
 Also, tourists were cheated a lot more in 2002.
 At some businesses, they had to pay higher prices than locals.
+The latter ended in 2007.

 In addition, many main streets were repaired, along with major intersections, and the ring road around the capital was extended.
 Traffic is still a huge mess, but it would be even worse without those measures.
 The extended Metro, the third line of which is being built as we speak, is helping too.